Thinking beyond borders

 For MPT purposes, income will generally be regarded as arising in or derived from Macau (SAR) if it is received in consideration of services performed in Macau (SAR).

 Technically, there is no threshold/minimum number of days that exempts the employee from the requirements to file and pay tax in Macau (SAR).
-Macau (SAR) has double tax treaties with mainland China, Portugal, Republic of Mozambique and Republic of Cabo Verde.
+Macau (SAR) has double tax treaties with mainland China, Portugal, Republic of Mozambique, Republic of Cabo Verde and the Socialist Republic of Vietnam.
 To the extent that an individual qualifies for relief under the dependent personal services article of the applicable double tax treaty, there will be no tax liability in Macau (SAR).
 The treaty exemption will not apply, however, to individuals under certain circumstances, such as where the remuneration is paid by an employer who is a resident of Macau (SAR) or borne by a permanent establishment (PE) that the employer has in Macau (SAR).

 MPT is levied on all service income, including remuneration from work, in cash or benefits-in-kind, fixed or variable, and regardless of the calculation method or the currency in which it is paid.